Yes, all Penn State campuses have programs in place to address student food insecurity and hunger.

 Image source

-A Schreyer Scholar and biological engineering major was instrumental in the creation of the Schreyer Pocket Garden, a new two-year pilot program in partnership with the Student Farm Club, the Lion’s Pantry and the University Park Undergraduate Association (UPUA) that will allow students to gain hands-on experience with growing vegetables that will support food security at Penn State.
+A Schreyer Honors Scholar studying biological engineering was instrumental in the creation of the Schreyer Pocket Garden (miniature garden) a pilot program in partnership with the Student Farm Club, the Lion’s Pantry and the University Park Undergraduate Association (UPUA).
+The garden seeks to address student food insecurity and allow students to gain hands-on experience with growing vegetables that will support food security at Penn State.
+See the April, 2023 article Schreyer Pocket Garden sets the stage for growing impact and the May, 2024 article Schreyer Pocket Garden grows in providing food, experience to Penn State students to learn more about the impact of the program.

 Learn more about Penn State’s progress towards the UN’s Sustainable Development Goals HERE and on SDG 2 HERE.